Exploring the Baltimore Oriole Nesting, Feeding Habits (Northern)

 Although research on the relationship between these two birds is ongoing.

-The mating season begins in late April to early May.
+The breeding season begins in late April to early May.
 The males arrive 2 or 3 days before the females and begin claiming their territories.

 You're likely to hear them singing from treetops in their effort to attract a mate.
 Their singing is almost constant until they mate with a female.